Sidonie Nádherná of Borutín: Biography

 Nádherná gained literary fame through her friendship with the poet Rainer Maria Rilke, with whom she corresponded from 1906 until his death in 1926, and her friendship and later romantic relationship with the writer Karl Kraus.
 Nádherná met Kraus on 8 September 1913, in Vienna's Café Imperial.
 Their relationship, often filled with intensity and conflict, lasted until his death in 1936.
 Kraus would likely have married her, but Rilke objected to Kraus' "inextinguishable difference" (a reference to his Jewish heritage).

 In 1914, Nádherná sought to make an influential marriage to a count that could have helped hinder World War I. She reconciled with Kraus in 1915, who wrote much of his drama The Last Days of Humanity at her residence, castle in Vrchotovy Janovice, but they separated again at the end of the war.

-In 1920, Nádherná married the Austrian physician, Count Maximilian von Thun und Hohenstein (1887–1935) at Heiligenkreuz Abbey, but the relationship did not last.
+In 1920, Nádherná married the Austrian medical doctor, Count Maximilian von Thun und Hohenstein (1887–1935) at Heiligenkreuz Abbey, but the relationship did not last.
 They separated a year later, and divorced in 1933.
 Nádherná and Kraus reunited and split several more times, eventually reconciling one last time in 1927, although their relationship was no longer romantic.

-Sidonie von Nádherná's correspondence with Rilke and Kraus, now published, reveals her significance as a discussion partner, "creative listener," and as a representative of late Habsburg culture.
+Sidonie Nádherná's correspondence with Rilke and Kraus, now published, reveals her significance as a discussion partner, "creative listener," and as a representative of late Habsburg culture.

 Nádherná is not solely defined by her relationships with influential men; she was also an independent and culturally invested woman.
-She organized many political and cultural salons at her family's estate near Prague.
+She organised many political and cultural salons at her family's estate near Prague.

 In addition to Rilke and Kraus, her circle also included the architect Adolf Loos, the writer Karel Čapek, the composer Dora Pejačević, and the painter Max Švabinský.

-In 1942, Janowitz Castle was seized by German troops and converted into the SS-Truppenübungsplatz Böhmen, training grounds for the Waffen-SS.
+In 1942, Vrchotovy Janovice Castle was seized by German troops and converted into the SS-Truppenübungsplatz Böhmen, training grounds for the Waffen-SS.
 After the war, Nádherná tried to reclaim her family's property, but was unsuccessful.
 The castle continued to be used by the army, and in 1948 was confiscated by the Communist Party of Czechoslovakia.
 Nádherná was briefly arrested before fleeing to Great Britain through Bavaria.
-In 1950 she died impoverished while still in exile.
+She planned to move to Argentina.
+However, in 1950, she died of lung cancer as a result of being a heavy smoker.

-In 1999, Nádherná's remains (which had been buried at St Mary's Church in Denham ,Buckinghamshire and where a tombstone still remains) were brought back to Janovice Castle and buried on the grounds.
+In 1999, Nádherná's remains (which had been buried at St Mary's Church in Denham, Buckinghamshire and where a tombstone still remains) were brought back to Vrchotovy Janovice Castle and buried on the grounds.
 The castle and its surrounding lands were restored between 2000 and 2007, in a cooperative effort between the Czech Republic and Germany.
 Today it has become a cultural and scientific meeting place, much as it was during Nádherná's lifetime.